How To Connect Rain Barrels – DIY Guide for Homeowners

 3) Environmental Impact on Harvested Rainwater

-Roofing materials vary greatly, and while some materials such as asphalt, slate, or composite pose a lesser risk of contaminants, wood shake shingles were singled out as the worst offenders for surface runoff of rain.
+Roofing materials vary greatly, and while some materials, such as asphalt, slate, or composite, pose a lesser risk of contaminants, wood shake shingles were singled out as the worst offenders for surface runoff of rain.

-In addition, birds and rodents can and do visit rooftops – and when they leave behind their calling card – that waste can produce E-coli.
-While Rutgers specifically tested for E-coli in their 12-barrel study, that contaminant was not deemed harmful for garden soil, assuming that collection barrels are adequately maintained.
+While Rutgers specifically tested for E. coli in their 12-barrel study, that contaminant was not deemed harmful for garden soil, assuming that collection barrels are adequately maintained.

 4) How to Keep Rain Barrels Clean

-The Rutgers study Rain barrel users should initially clean rain barrels with a 3% bleach solution Before collecting water to irrigate and grow a vegetable/herb garden.
 Use a household, unscented bleach with a 5–6% chlorine solution at a mix rate of 1/8 teaspoon (8 drops) of bleach per gallon of water.

 A typical 45-55 gallon rain barrel will need approximately one ounce of bleach added monthly.
 If you have frequent rainfall, consider adding bleach solution more often.